May 30, 2017

-Washington, D.C.—A new study being presented today at the Society for Prevention Research’s 25th Annual Meeting shows critical behavioral improvements and less trouble in school for vulnerable youth who participated in the Friends of the Children’s long-term professional mentorship program, a relationship-based, child-focused intervention spanning kindergarten through high school graduation for the most vulnerable children.
+Washington, D.C.—A new study being presented today at the Society for Prevention Research’s 25th Annual Meeting shows critical behavioral improvements and less trouble in school for children who face multiple systemic obstacles who participated in the Friends of the Children’s long-term professional mentorship program, a relationship-based, child-focused intervention spanning kindergarten through high school graduation for children who face multiple systemic obstacles.

 The panel discussion, titled, “The Role of Professional Mentoring in Promoting Healthy Development,” will feature experts who will share the findings of the early years of the Friends of the Children first multi-site, randomized-control trial study.

 Kevin P. Haggerty, M.S.W., Ph.D., director of the Social Development Research Group at the University of Washington, will chair the session presented by principal investigator J. Mark Eddy, Ph.D., senior research scientist with the Family Translational Research Group at New York University, along with Davielle LaKind, M.A. doctoral candidate of clinical psychology at the University of Illinois at Chicago, and Paul Sorenson, M.S.W. doctoral candidate of clinical psychology.

 The study, which is being published in the academic journal Prevention Science, looked at Friends of the Children’s unique mentoring model, which pairs kindergarten children who face multiple systemic obstacles with a trained, salaried, professional mentor for the entirety of the child's kindergarten through high school graduation years.

 The study was conducted over a five-year period with 278 participants in New York City, Seattle, Boston and Portland, Ore.
 During kindergarten, participants were identified as at risk for adjustment problems in adolescence.
 The study showed that: